-Overview Event publication enables consumers to discover new even are offered by suppliers.
-Event publication requires the fol from client consumers and suppliers: •• • Suppliers advertise event types that they can provide offer_change().
-On connecting the consumer to the event channel, consumer_offered_types() on their proxy suppliers to event types are currently available.
-The consumer's implementation of offer_change() of to the channel's publication list and acts accordingly. onsumers call discover which evaluates changes In This Section The following topics are covered in this section: Advertising Event Types page 132 Discovering Available Event Types page 135 Implementing offer_change() page 140 offer\change()
+Overview Event publication enables consumers to discover new event types as they are offered by suppliers.
+Event publication requires the following actions from client consumers and suppliers: Suppliers advertise event types that they can provide l offer_change(). by calling On connecting the consumer to the event channel, cornobtain_offered_types() on their proxy suppliers to event types are currently available.
+The consumer's implementation of offer_change() of the channel's publication list and acts accordingly. discover which In This Section Section The following topics are covered in this section: Advertising Event Types page 112 Discovering Available Event Types page 114 Implementing offer_change() page 118 offer\change()